grimmmyshini/chef-fp-examples/README.md

 # CHEF-FP examples repository

+> NOTE: Some of these scripts and commands might take upto several minutes to finish (depending on your machine).

 This repository contains benchmarks for CHEF-FP comparing it against the state of the art ADAPT-FP tool.

 ## Building a docker image for setting up CHEF-FP